etarthur/chess-piece-classification/README.md

 ## Introduction

-Our model has a 94% validation accuracy for our chess piece classes.
-Below is a plot of the [model](model.png) architecture.
+The model has a 94% test accuracy for our chess piece classes.
+See [model.png](model.png) for architecture.

 ![CNN Architecture](model.png)